Dedham Institution for Savings

 Dedham Savings is one of the oldest American banks still in operation and one of the oldest banks in the state of Massachusetts still doing business under its original charter.

+It is owned by the holding company 1831 Bancorp, which also owns South Shore Bank in Boston.

 Deposits at Dedham Savings are insured up to current limits of the Federal Deposit Insurance Corporation, which defines the institution as a community bank.
 The Depositors Insurance Fund insures all additional balances, up to any amount.

 History

+Dedham Savings was incorporated in 1831.

-Originally founded as Dedham Institution for Savings on March 19, 1831, the bank has a rich history that includes connections to many prominent individuals, both locally and nationally, including Horace Mann.
+Originally founded as Dedham Institution for Savings on March 19, 1831, the bank has connections to prominent individuals including Horace Mann.
 Sophia Foord, an acquaintance of Henry David Thoreau, was the bank's first depositor.